In January of 1901 George Mallory Hendee persuaded Carl Oscar Hedström to develop a prototype for a mass-manufactured motorized bicycle.

 In the early part of May Mr. Hedström took the prototype machine out of the shop and rode it around the block on its initial trial spin.
 He then towed his friend, S. Brooke Page, who was on a bicycle, up College Hill in Middletown as a test of the power of the motor.
 Mr. Page weighed nearly 200 pounds and the original Hedström motor pulled him easily.

-On May 25th 1901 Mr. Hedström had totally completed the prototype, packed the machine into a bicycle case and shipped it to Springfield Massachusetts for the approval of George Hendee, who was engaged in the manufacture of bicycles in Springfield.
+On May 18th 1901 Mr. Hedström had totally completed the prototype, packed the machine into a bicycle case and shipped it by train to Springfield Massachusetts for the approval of George Hendee, who was engaged in the manufacture of bicycles in Springfield.
 Shortly upon its arrival, Mr. Hendee took a trial ride with the prototype machine which performed much to his satisfaction.

 Interest in the prototype machine from the press and potential customers encouraged Mr. Hendee and Mr. Hedström to form a partnership to mass-produce the motorized bicycle with Mr. Hendee as president and general manager and Mr. Hedström as chief engineer and designer.

-Hedström’s prototype machine was put into production in Springfield, Massachusetts, in 1902, launching what became for a time the largest manufacturer of motorcycles in the world.
+Hedström’s prototype machine was put into production in Springfield, Massachusetts, in late 1901, launching what became for a time the largest manufacturer of motorcycles in the world.

 Story contributed by Chris Hinze.